Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

 Overview
   Depending on the payment product, the Merchant is supposed to send additional request parameters.

-The following table lists the Parameters specific to credit or debit card payments.
+The following table lists the Parameters specific to credit or debit card payments:

 .. table:: Table: Parameters specific to credit or debit card payments
   :class: table-with-wrap